ideal-lab5/idn-sdk/contracts/example-consumer/README.md

 1. **Subscription Creation**: Creates a new subscription to receive randomness
 2. **Subscription Management**: Demonstrates pausing, reactivating, and updating subscriptions
-3. **Randomness Reception**: Implements the RandomnessReceiver trait to handle incoming randomness
+3. **Pulse-Based Randomness Reception**: Implements the RandomnessReceiver trait to handle incoming pulses
-4. **State Management**: Stores and provides access to received randomness
+4. **State Management**: Stores and provides access to received randomness and pulse data

 ## Contract Usage